jupyterhub/repo2docker/docs/source/usage.rst

 In general, ``repo2docker`` uses the same configuration files as other software installation tools, rather than creating new custom configuration files.
-These files are described in :doc:`config-files`.
+These files are described in :ref:`config-files`.

 ``repo2docker`` configuration files are all **composable** - you can use any number of them in the same repository.